mislav/hub/README.md

 #### Source

-To install `hub` from source, you need to have a [Go development environment](http://golang.org/doc/install), version 1.4 or better:
+To install `hub` from source, you need to have a [Go development environment](http://golang.org/doc/install):

 ~~~ sh
 $ git clone https://github.com/github/hub.git